-It has always repulsed me that in this day and age with the technological advancements we have and companies constantly grandstanding on how ‘green’ they are that the option of remote working remained a battle for a lot of employees, fossil management styles and mindsets are a big part of the problem “you can’t manage a remote team” is the constant feedback KMT (Kissing my teeth).
+It has always repulsed me that in this day and age with the technological advancements we have and companies constantly grandstanding on how ‘green’ they are that the option of remote working remained a battle for a lot of employees, fossil management styles and mindsets are a big part of the problem “you can’t manage a team remotely” is the constant feedback KMT (Kissing my teeth).

-In a company I worked at several years ago a particular wet blanket said “just because the company is embracing working from home, it does not mean you guys get to do it, I want my team in”.
+In a company I worked at several years ago, a particular wet blanket said “just because the company is embracing working from home, it does not mean you guys get to do it, I want my team in the office”.

 Archaic managers not willing to adapt to the future but are usually the first to tout their commitment to being green are ironically contributing to climate crisis; the impact/costs of commuting and being in the office have knock on effects, even down to the little details you might not think of such as after school clubs and the purchasing of new products that are ‘vegan’ friendly (including sending current leather chairs to landfill to buy vegan friendly ones), it all adds.